conda-forge/conda-forge.github.io/sphinx/src/maintainer/updating_pkgs.rst

 Downloading prebuilt packages from CI
 =====================================
-A neat feature that feedstocks have is the ability to `upload packages to the CI provider for testing <https://conda-forge.org/docs/maintainer/conda_forge_yml.html?highlight=store_build_artifacts#azure>`_.
+A neat feature that feedstocks have is the ability to :ref:`upload packages to the CI provider for testing <azure-config>`.
 This is useful when trying out packages built in a PR.
 But you first need to download these prebuilt packages.

 To download prebuilt packages follow the steps below: